• Skip to primary navigation

 Two glasses of iced sorrel with an orange slice.

-Sorrel, as it's called in the Caribbean, is also known as Hibiscus sabdariffa, not to be confused with the Common sorrel (Rumex acetosa).
-Both have a sour/acidic flavour and have health benefits.
+Sorrel, as it’s called in the Caribbean, is also known as Hibiscus sabdariffa, not to be confused with the Common sorrel (Rumex acetosa).
+Both have a sour/acidic flavour and can have health benefits, but they are quite different and not interchangeable.

-You don't need to go all the way to Trinidad or the Caribbean to get sorrel, most Caribbean or Asian markets will carry packaged, dried sorrel year-round.
-Sorrel can be found dried whole, broken down into smaller pieces, or sold as hibiscus tea in your local health food store.
+You don’t need to go all the way to Trinidad or the Caribbean to get sorrel, most Caribbean or Asian markets will carry packaged, dried sorrel year-round.
+Sorrel can be found dried whole, broken down into smaller pieces, or sold as hibiscus tea loose or in tea bags in your local health food store.
+Note: I haven’t tried using the tea to make this drink.

 Whole dried sorrel on a white background